rusticlion/Manastorm/manastorm_codebase_dump.md

         if effect.shieldParams then
-            -- Create a shield in this spell slot using ShieldSystem print("Creating shield in spell slot " .. spellSlot) local shieldResult = ShieldSystem.createShield(self, spellSlot, effect.shieldParams)
+            -- Create a shield in this spell slot using ShieldSystem print("Creating shield in spell slot " .. spellSlot)

+            -- Explicitly mark as sustained (shields are a type of sustained spell) effect.isSustained = true
+            shouldSustain = true

+            -- Mark this slot as already cast to prevent repeated casting slot.wasAlreadyCast = true

+            local shieldResult = ShieldSystem.createShield(self, spellSlot, effect.shieldParams)

+            -- Register shield with SustainedSpellManager (shields are a type of sustained spell) if shieldResult.shieldCreated and self.gameState and self.gameState.sustainedSpellManager then -- Mark the effect as sustained for shields too effect.isSustained = true
+                shouldSustain = true  -- Make sure shouldSustain is set for shields as well

+                -- Make sure the shield params are set in the proper field expected by SustainedSpellManager effect.shieldParams = effect.shieldParams or {}
+                effect.isShield = true

+                local sustainedId = self.gameState.sustainedSpellManager.addSustainedSpell(
+                    self,        -- wizard who cast the spell spellSlot,   -- slot index where the shield is effect       -- effect table from executeAll with shield params )

+                -- Store the sustained spell ID in the slot for reference slot.sustainedId = sustainedId

+                print(string.format("[SUSTAINED] Registered shield in slot %d with ID: %s", spellSlot, tostring(sustainedId)))
+            end

             -- Apply any elevation change specified by the shield if shieldResult.shieldCreated and effect.shieldParams.setElevation then